rroethof/roethof.net/content/posts/2011/11/how-to-monitor-bind-with-munin/index.md

   - 'Monitoring'
   - 'IT Infrastructure'
 categories:
-  - 'Virtualization'
-  - 'System Administration'
-  - 'Linux'
+  - Linux & Open Source
-  - 'Munin'
+  - Infrastructure & Servers
-  - 'Bind'
+  - System Management
-  - 'Monitoring'
+  - Monitoring & Observability
-  - 'IT Infrastructure'
+  - Networking
 ---

 Munin does have some limitations.